food-drink

 | Any evening | Locals eat ice cream late, often after 9pm |

 Spaniards eat ice cream year-round, not just in summer.
 Don't be surprised to see locals with cones in January.
 The best shops stay busy all year.
+For more on what to expect season by season, our best time to visit Malaga guide breaks it all down.

-Tips for Ice Cream in Malaga
+Tips for Getting the Best Ice Cream in Malaga

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com